Bicycle Freewheel: Your Guide to Choosing the Best for Your Ride

 Bicycle Freewheel Q & A

-Q: How often should I replace my freewheel?
+Q: How often should I replace my bicycle freewheel?

-Q: Can I use a freewheel on a freehub?
+Q: Can I use any freewheel on my bike?

 Q: What’s the difference between a freewheel and a cassette?